Old photos are like time machines

 Metal – or hot – type has been replaced by computer-generated "cold" type on slick paper that is waxed, then put down on heavy paper forms.
 Gone are the good ol' days when someone would accidentally spill lines of type all over the place.
 (I believe "pi the type" was how such accidents were described.)

-A certain carelessness has become apparent in newspapers.
+For a while after "cold" type arrived, a certain carelessness was apparent in newspapers.
 In the days of hot type, the excess – or overset – was put aside.
 With cold type, however, it often was placed on the pages in advertising space, the idea being it would be dealt with after the page was proofread.
 There'd be some cutting and re-pasting until the story fit, and the excess discarded in a waste basket.
 But sometimes that overset was neglected and left where it didn't belong, which a day later confused readers and upset advertisers.

 Not that I ever consciously miss the old composing room.
-The newspaper enviornment in the 1980s is cleaner and more comfortable, but, yes, when in a nostalgic mood, I feel something is missing.
+The newspaper environment in the 1980s was cleaner and more comfortable, but, yes, when in a nostalgic mood, I feel something is missing.
 This photograph has become a reminder what that something is.
-(I wish Ted Walls had included a Beacon-Journal compositor in the photo, especially one who wore a hat fashioned from the day's newspaper, one of the things that gave composing rooms the look and feel of a factory.)
+I wish Ted Walls had included a Beacon-Journal compositor in the photo, especially one who wore a hat fashioned from the day's newspaper, one of the things that gave composing rooms the look and feel of a factory.